Interoperability of annotations and user sets

 These draft specifications have been implemented in an alpha Europeana Annotations API.
 There is also an official EDM profile for collections (which the Europeana Foundation has started to refresh internally) and a draft for User Sets API.

 The goal of this Task Force was to bring this line of work one step further, by first gathering the use cases and requirements from the parties currently working in this area, comparing them with each other and against the scenarios already identified.
 The second step was to solidify the existing specifications so that the entire community can use them as a reference in their work on producing, exchanging and consuming annotations.
 The Task Force aimed to therefore confirm existing proposals and/or make recommendations for updating them, which will be considered for developments by the parties in charge of implementation.

 Out of scope for this task force

 While the Task Force focused on appropriately meeting needs raised in terms of representing the provenance of the data, which are necessary to meet policy-level and other strategic goals, it did not seek to articulate a policy on provenance, privacy or trust.
-Any policy aspects wrt trust/provenance/privacy will be passed to other groups within the Europeana Network (such as the one on IPR).
+Any policy aspects with regard to trust/provenance/privacy will be passed to other groups within the Europeana Network Association (such as the Copyright Community).

 - Identify relevant cases for annotations and user sets coming from different projects.
 Identify different categories of annotations in scope, what types of requirements these annotations need to answer.
 [Report]

 - Formalise best practices and specifications to make the data interoperable, focusing on existing EDM profiles for annotations and user sets and APIs.
 [Reports and specifications]